 I have two words for these whole wheat chocolate chip cookies: huge and delicious!
 These are not dainty by any means, but, man, are they good.

 The whole wheat and the toasted walnuts deliver an earthy, robust cookie.
 I am never using all-purpose flour in chocolate chip cookies again!
-I used a light brown sugar, but would try dark brown next time.
+I used light brown sugar but would try dark brown next time.
 I used my 3T cookie scoop and had to use 2 slightly heaping scoops to get to 3 inches wide by 1 inch tall as stated in the header.

-I also had to bake almost double the time stated.
 I am tempted to tinker a bit and brown some of the butter and I think all cookies are better with a little fleur de sel sprinkled on top.
 So worth it!
 I think they are fantastic warm and they still retain a nice chewiness for a couple days.

 Lovely indulgent cookies that achieve richness without being too sweet (unless there is too much chocolate, which some would say is not possible)!
 Having tasted the real thing, this recipe begged me to make it.